 Token expiration

-Tokens are stored on the server and remain valid for 10 minutes from the time they are generated.
-However, once a token is used in a request, its expiry time is refreshed and is updated to 10 minutes after the time of the request.
-You can keep a token alive by refreshing it up to a maximum of 24 hours, at which point the token will expire automatically.
+For non-PAT tokens, each time a token is used in a request, its expiry time is refreshed and updated to 10 miniyhoutes after the request time.
+A token can be kept alive by refreshing it for up to 24 hours, after which it expires automatically.

 // POST https://api.maximizer.com/octopus/TokenValid